 For clarification, the recall notice states, “Torrent is only recalling lots of losartan-containing products that contain N-nitrosodiethylamine (NDEA) above the acceptable daily intake levels released by the FDA.”

 See the recall page for more information on the specific product descriptions for the recalled items, including lot and batch numbers and expiration dates.
+There are links at the bottom of that page to the original recall and the first three expansions for further reading.

 N-nitrosodiethylamine (NDEA) has been wreaking havoc lately in the world of pharmaceutical drugs.
 The substance occurs naturally in certain foods, water, air pollution, and industrial processes, but only very small trace amounts of it are safe.
 According to the International Agency for Research on Cancer, it is considered a probable human carcinogen.
 Several drug companies have recalled Losartan and Valsartan drugs for NDEA impurities over the last several months.